NestorPlasencia/forecast-weather/README.md

 - For the frontend in development, ReactJS is used in its version with TypeScript, the resulting files are hosted for free on github pages and made available for consumption 100% of the time.
 - In order not to expose the API we need to use server side as middleware, to fulfill two functions: the first is to add the API_KEY of openWeather and the second is to filter the data from open weather to the browser for a lower load of information.
 - To implement this part of the server side, a firebase cloud function is used whose core is NodeJS and TypeScript is used in the development part.
+- I did not choose to deploy a complete backend, since the functions performed by the server side are very specific and require minimal resource consumption.

 ![architecture.png](https://raw.githubusercontent.com/NestorPlasencia/forecast-weather-docs/main/img/architecture.png)